fishcharlie/ExpressFileUploadS3Example/README.md

 ### Important Notes

+-   All items you upload/store in the bucket will be public.
+This is not considered best practice.
+As this is a basic tutorial it is all that we cover.
+It would be a good idea to research how to make the items private and have better controls over access to the bucket.
+Please be mindful of security when building web services.
 -   The URL to access the objects you upload will be `https://s3-yourawsregioncode-amazonaws.com/YOURS3BUCKETNAME/FILEPATH`, see [this link](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) for what to put in place of `yourawsregioncode`.
 For example if my S3 bucket was called `s3examplebucket`, in the US West (Oregon) region and I had a file in the root directory called `picture.jpg` the URL to access it would be `https://s3-us-west-2.amazonaws.com/s3examplebucket/picture.jpg`
 -   You can use [Cyberduck](https://cyberduck.io) or the [AWS Console](https://console.aws.amazon.com/console/home) to view  files, delete files, upload files, download files, and much more in your S3 bucket.
 -   Amazon Web Services S3 is **not** a free service.
 Please be aware of all pricing related to this service.
 As of 08/24/2017 the pricing infomation can be found at [this link](https://aws.amazon.com/s3/pricing/).